-Her research shows that the use of the golden ratio by Mayan architects, and their profound understanding of astronomy, confirms their dominance of geometry to calculate height, distances of observation and the positioning of elements: windows, niches, doors, alignments, shadows, lights, vapor trails, and underground observatories.
+Her research shows that the use of the golden ratio by Maya architects, and their profound understanding of astronomy, confirms their dominance of geometry to calculate height, distances of observation and the positioning of elements: windows, niches, doors, alignments, shadows, lights, vapor trails, and underground observatories.

 Escalante Canto quotes the specialists Luís Delaye and Enrique Flores Tritschler, who speak about the use of the radian in Chichén Itzá, and emphasize how the angle formed by the visuals which go from the Snail to the Ball Court, is exactly one radian.

 The radian allows designers to calculate visual cones, and in this way suggest levels of lighting in a building or urban area.
 This angle, equal to 57.3 degrees, is close to the 60 degrees used by architects to calculate visuals in their sketches of perspectives.